 Links to the history of jazz in DC and places that are dedicated to the legacy and preservation of jazz.
 Click on the images to read more about these exciting projects and institutions located in Washington DC.

-Free digital resource for teaching and learning.
+The Kennedy Center's free digital resource for teaching and learning.

 Historic U Street: For a period of time after the Civil War, more and more freedmen came to Washington.
 As their numbers increased among the black bourgeoisie in the city, racial tolerance decreased.
 This lack of tolerance left the U Street community, including its businesses, increasingly more segregated from white Washington.
 Black business people decided to go it alone as they began their own black business movement.
 The hub of this effort was in the U Street neighborhood.